saleh-alk/slack-clone/README.md

 # Technologies

 For my message model I implemented action cables to broadcast the it's' data, so whenever the user sends a message, it displays the body of the message without having to refresh from both sides.
 I also used redis to host websockets on the live server.
 I used rails for the backend and React.js for the frontend.

+# Future Features

+Add direct messages to send private messages to a certain user.
+Group messaging, so people only within that group can see those messages.